valayDave/metaflow-kube-demo/Readme.md

 # Metaflow With Kubernetes Demo

 - This repository is a demo of a plugin built on Metaflow to support Kubernetes as a compute abstraction for running machine learning workflows.
 - Works with Kubernetes Cluster and Minikube.
+Works with local and Service based Metadata Provider.
+- To run the `metaflow run` command within container follow the instructions given in *Using Metaflow with Kubernetes Cluster*
+- The plugin supports running metaflow within container or on local machine to orchestrate workflow on Kubernetes.
 - As Metaflow is currently coupled with AWS, S3 is required as a Datastore.
+In Future more datastores will be supported.
 - `multi_step_mnist.py` is a demo workflow which showcases how metaflow can be used with Kubernetes to parallely train multiple models with different hyperparameters and finally easily gather collated results.
 - The flow looks like the following :
 ![](Resources/graph.png)

+## Using Metaflow with Kubernetes Cluster
+- Information on Cluster and Metaflow related services setup on Kubernetes is available [here.](https://github.com/valayDave/metaflow-on-kubernetes-docs)

 ## Setting Up Environment and Running Demo
 - Install Minikube or use commands in `kops.sh` to setup a CLUSTER on AWS.
 For more documentation on `kops` with AWS check [here.](https://github.com/kubernetes/kops/blob/master/docs/getting_started/aws.md)